Shopping Links

 US DVD Review

-The DVD, aside from attractive box art by Amano, features a 5.1 channel Dolby Digital english soundtrack, as well as stereo English and Japanese tracks, plus some character bios.
+The DVD, aside from attractive box art by Amano, features a 5.1 channel Dolby Digital English soundtrack, as well as stereo English and Japanese tracks, plus some character bios.

-Content Guide
+Parental Guide

 A fair amount of violence and one bathing scene rescue give this the 13-up rating Manga decided on, though that's probably a bit lenient.